neondatabase/website/content/docs/introduction/autoscaling.md

 ## How to enable Autoscaling

 You can enable Autoscaling when creating a Neon project or afterward using a simple compute configuration dialog.
-If you have multiple computes, you can enable Autoscaling for each compute individually.
 For instructions, see:

 - [Create a project](/docs/manage/projects#create-a-project)
 - [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint)